 Click “individual differences” to see a sample of how researchers explain them away in order to converge on the study’s desired objective.
 The researchers seldom attempt to further understand what caused each subject to develop their unique qualities.

 Why would a person employed in the social sciences, their funders, and someone employed or involved in social services intentionally disregard another individual’s unique qualities?
-In my opinion, this reflexive action derives from a person being unable to face the facts of their own life.
+This reflexive action derives from a person being unable to face the facts of their own life.

 Several relevant fundamentals of Dr Arthur Janov’s Primal Therapy are: